Kee2u/Kee2u/README.md

 ### Hi there!

 My name is Keerthana but you can call me Keetu.
-I am a mechatronics engineer and data analyst.
+I am a mechatronics engineer turned data engineer.
 I also love painting on the side!
 I use my studio to paint and code.

 I am currently working on deciphering the Indus Valley Script using Machine Learning and Natural Language Processing techniques!
 Check it out here! https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script